twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-25-perfection-for-nibbana%zh.rst

 [This talk was based on a sutta in the Saṁyutta Nikāya, but Sayadaw did not mention its name.]

 You have to go straight and will arrive to the deathless.
 You encountered me this life because you had fulfilled your perfection (pāramī).
-Making wished for life existence was making prayers to die with feeling because at any time never lacking from feeling (i.e., vedanā, which is one of the five elements, is present momentarily.)
+Making wished for life existence was making prayers to die with feeling because at any time never lacking from feeling (i.e., vedanā, which is one of the five khandhas, is present momentarily.)

 Not knowing of dukkha sacca that beings prayed for vedanā.